Gajol/Content/Technology-Projects/Performance Review Workflow.md

 PER Template:  Template stored centrally and available to all employees.

 Task: Every employee receives a task.
 The task should describe the procedure (how to fulfil the task) and can also be a checklist.

-Woirkflow: General workflow is in the following stages:
+Workflow: General workflow is in the following stages:

 employee-supervisor stage:   tasks assigned to employee and their supervisor to complete the PER.
 Upon completion the PER (a PDF document) is attached to the ServiceNow workflow.